Co-designing a digital solution to help people manage their diabetes

 Dr Duane Mellor is a double award-winning registered dietitian and science communicator.
 They are the Aston University Medical School lead for Nutrition and Evidence Based Medicine.

-The conversational agent will be built by Elzware Ltd who have 20 plus years’ experience in building such systems.
+ROMI was built by Elzware Ltd who have 20 plus years’ experience in building such systems.
 Rik Lander, on the Elzware team, is an expert in creating participatory media.